leaflabs/libmaple/docs/source/hardware/maple.rst

   from its silkscreen.
 This mistake was fixed in later manufacturing runs.

-* **Reset and NJTRST tied together**: The MCU's reset pin is tied to PB4, the NJTRST pin, which is pin 43.
+* **Reset and NJTRST tied together**: The MCU's reset pin is connected to PB4, the NJTRST pin, which is pin 43.
 Thus, attempting to use pin 43 as a GPIO will reset your board (and also prevents the JTAG "reset halt") command from working properly.
-It's possible to cut the trace, but doing so will damage your board, so we *do not recommend it* unless you're very sure about what you're doing.

 Rev 3
 ~~~~~